TomiXRM/CANViewer/README.md

     cd CANViewer-directory
     ```

-3. Use Poetry to resolve dependencies and create virtual environments.
+3. Use uv to resolve dependencies and create virtual environments.

     ``` bash
-    poetry install
+    uv sync
     ```

    or